Otumian-empire/PyHackProblemSetA/README.md

 when input = 1234
 output = 4321

-10 - Find the first 1000 factorial numbers that are both multiples of 3 and 6
+10 - Write a function to find the first 100 factorial numbers that are both multiples of 3 and 6

-11 - implement the ceasar ciper: http://practicalcryptography.com/ciphers/caesar-cipher/
+11 - Implement the ceasar ciper: http://practicalcryptography.com/ciphers/caesar-cipher/
 Must have two functions, encryptc(plaintext) and decryptc(encryptedtext)

-12 - Find the sum of the square of the first 20 even numbers and the square of the sum of the first 20 even numbers
+12 - Write a function to find: a - the sum of the square of the first 20 even numbers b - the square of the sum of the first 20 even numbers